hansliss/IECTools/README.md

 There's a sample .ini file included, so you can just copy that and modify it.

-Enter the wsdl path, the actual endpoint address and the session token in the config file, place that file in a suitable location, well protected, and run
+Enter, at a minimum, the wsdl path, the actual endpoint address and the session token in the config file, place that file in a suitable location, well protected.

+## getPerson.py

+d, and run
 ```bash
 python3 getPerson.sh <config file> <environment> <ID>
 ```